How To Consolidate Credit Card Debt

 If you can’t reduce your credit card debt with any of these “quick” solutions, you should consider hiring some help.
 For example, a credit counseling agency will provide you with a free debt evaluation and check whether you qualify for a debt management program based on your debts, credit, and budget.

 If you do qualify, these debt settlement agencies will call your creditors and negotiate on your behalf to reduce or even waive interest charges on the remainder of what you owe.
-The agency will then develop a payment plan that you can afford - an excellent solution for those wondering how to consolidate credit card debt into one payment.
-The agency will take care of transferring the funds to your creditors to help you become debt-free.
+The agency will then develop a payment plan that you can afford - an excellent solution for those looking to consolidate credit card debt into one payment.

 There are also cons to this solution: Your agency obligations could last several years, during which your credit card accounts will be frozen, and you won’t be able to apply for new accounts.
 This long-term commitment also entails settling your monthly payments on time - with some solutions, missing even one payment could be the reason your rates go back up.